-Spend 3-4 months at a partner university in mainland Europe as part of the Erasmus+ scheme.
+We offer two different ways for you to spend 3-4 months at a university in mainland Europe as part of your degree

 1. Research (dissertation) placements

-Placements are available at the following universities for you to do practical research as part of your dissertation project – this might include lab work, fieldwork or computer modelling.
+Placements are available at the following universities for you to do practical research as part of your dissertation project – for example, lab work, field work or computer modelling.